 Thirdly, clenching and grinding your teeth can impact your gums as well as your teeth.
 The excess force can lead to the destruction of tissues around the teeth, and can force bacteria deep into the grooves between your teeth and gums.

-Everyone should try to be as healthy as possible, so these tips can benefit anyone looking to boost their dental health.
-However, periodontal disease is highly genetic, and tends to run in families, so those who have a family history of periodontal disease should take extra care to follow these preventative tips.
+Periodontal disease is highly genetic, and tends to run in families, so those who have a family history of periodontal disease should take extra care to follow these preventative tips.